Workflow Overviews¶

 debugging capability added to support one target can work for all targets.
 At the cost of some start-up

-development time in the micro-scale, this gives styx
+development time in the micro-scale, this gives styx the ability to rapidly advance the feature-set

 of the entire project at once.

-support?
-Create a plugin that connects our Architecture
+Want to add gdb support?
+Create a plugin that connects our Architecture interface with the

 advance the state of the art of emulation through common interfaces, “write-once” peripherals, and

-core that creates a solid architecture driven by our main workflows:
+a shared Rust core that creates a solid architecture driven by our main workflows:

 Traceable Emulation¶